-Free Prometric mock test 2026 — full-length Gulf practice
+Free Prometric Mock Test 2026 – Full-Length Gulf Medical Exam Practice

 Train like exam day: two timed blocks, two hundred single-best-answer MCQs, and a short break—built for doctors preparing for Gulf licensing exams in the same broad style as Prometric computer-based tests.
 Start whenever you are ready; no card required.